pablo-jurado/week_5_lecture_2_exercises/answers.md

 3.While loops execute until:
 ```
 a.
 The conditional expression evaluates to true.
-b.
-The conditional expression evaluates to false.
+*answer b.
+The conditional expression evaluates to false.*
 ```
 ---